Matilde Borromeo: Career

 Matilde Borromeo began working on her family's farm in Lomellina after she got her degree in breeding and animal welfare at the University of Milan.
 She works in the daily industry and she started breeding show-jumping horses in 2006.
 Shortly after she began competing in the equestrian circuit, riding horses she raised on her own.
 She has competed international events.
 She has competed at the Global Champions Tour, Master of Paris, Master of Verona, and at the Piazza di Siena.
 Representing Italy, she has placed second in Monte Carlo, first in Tortona, second in Verona, and first in Truccazzano.
 She ranked ninth on the first and second days and tenth on the third day in the CIS first class grand prix at the Milano Winter Show.
 In 2015, Matilde Borromeo served as chief ambassador for the Milano Winter Show and Fiera Verona Cavalli.

 Personal life

-On 11 June 2011 Borromeo married Prince Antonius of Fürstenberg, the youngest son of Heinrich, Prince of Fürstenberg, at Isola Bella, one of the Borromean Islands in Lake Maggiore owned by the Borromeo family.
-They have two children, Prince Karl Egon and Prince Alexander.
+On 11 June 2011 Borromeo married Antonius zu Fürstenberg, the youngest son of Heinrich Fürst zu Fürstenberg, at Isola Bella, one of the Borromean Islands in Lake Maggiore owned by the Borromeo family.
+They have two children, Karl Egon and Alexander.

 In February 2019 it was reported that Borromeo and Antonius had separated.